-DDRS operates as a trade repository providing regulatory reporting services.
-If there were an operational failure of a participant or other FMI, this does not affect DDRS' ability to meet its responsibilities.
+DDRS operates only as a trade repository providing regulatory reporting services.
+If there was an operational failure on part of a participant or other FMI, it would not affect DDRS' ability to meet its responsibilities.

 Conversely, if DDRS were to temporarily fail to operate as expected, in spite of the multiple safeguards that have been put in place to prevent such a situation from occurring, there would (at most) be delayed reporting to MAS and ASIC.